dcrommie/walbrook/education/understanding-debt-recycling.md

 ## Risks

 Investing involves risk and borrowing to invest amplifies these risks.
-It is highly likely that however long your investment horizon is, you will see the value of a diversified portfolio fall below the loan amount.
+It is highly likely that however long your investment horizon is, you will see the value of a diversified portfolio temporarily fall below the loan amount.
 These strategies are highly dependent on the after-tax portfolio returns exceeding the after-tax cost of the debt.

 You should also consider the heightened exposure to interest rate risk.
 Rising rates will not only increase the cost of a variable rate home loan, and the cost when refinancing fixed rates loans.
 They may also impact the market value of the investment portfolio, particularly the fixed income component as well as rate-sensitive sectors of the share market.